jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@perssonF2018-DiagnosisDiabeticKidneyDisease.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "Diagnosis of diabetic kidney disease: state of the art and future perspective"
 tags: 👁
-citekey: perssonF2018-DiagnosisDiabeticKidneyDisease
+citekey: "perssonF2018-DiagnosisDiabeticKidneyDisease"
-imported: 2025-01-31 06:29
+imported: 2025-02-18 06:25
 ---

 # Diagnosis of diabetic kidney disease: state of the art and future perspective